povs/ListerBundle/docs/building_list.md

 To change already built query use `configureQuery` method.
 There are few use cases for using this method:
    - Filtering data by specific parameters
-   - Handling not mapped filterField that is too complex to handle with QueryTypes
+   - Handling not mapped filter field that is too complex to handle with [query types](types/query.md)
-   - Debugging query
+   - Debugging the query

 > Avoid using joins in this method.
 If you need joins use `buildJoinFields()`.
-> It will prevent Query from using duplicate joins (joining same table with different aliases)
+> It will prevent query from using duplicate joins (joining same table with different aliases)

 ```php
 public function configureQuery(QueryBuilder $queryBuilder, ListValueInterface $value): void